Quick Tip - Solid background color

 Can I render with a solid background color in ProWalker?

-Unlike SU Podium, ProWalker GPU doesn't provide an option to use the SketchUp style as a sky and background for your render — so there isn't a built-in way to use a flat white or solid colored background while still using the SketchUp sun for directional lighting.
+Unlike SU Podium, ProWalker doesn't provide an option to use the SketchUp style as a sky and background for your render — so there isn't a built-in way to use a flat white or solid colored background while still using the SketchUp sun for directional lighting.

-We can work around this however, by placing custom .HDR image files into the ProWalker GPU backgrounds folder, and then selecting them from the Texture drop-down.
+We can work around this however, by placing custom .HDR image files into the ProWalker backgrounds folder, and then selecting them from the Texture drop-down.

 Any .HDR image placed in the correct folder will be available in the Textures drop-down menu as shown above.
 In this way, we can render with a solid background color: